PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 29 Apr 2024 16:15:49 GMT
+⏰ Updated on Tue, 10 Oct 2023 10:07:42 GMT

-💭 Thought: Ternyata debugging itu butuh kesabaran luar biasa.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!